tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ```

 We display this JSON string with the native Jupyterlab JSON renderer here for
 convenience.
-The Display.json function from IHaskell tells `ihaskell` to
+The Display.json function from IHaskell annotates the content of
-annotate the content of the display message as `application/json`.
-In
+the display message as `application/json` and `ihaskell` sends the annotated
-consequence, Jupyterlab knows that it should use its internal
+display message to Jupyterlab.
+In consequence, Jupyterlab knows that it should
-`application/json` renderer to display the message in the frontend.
+use its internal `application/json` renderer to display the message in the
+frontend.

 ```haskell